Protect Every Last Dollar For Your Family And Still Receive Approval For Benefits - Quickly!

 What has it been like working with Platinum Benefit Services?

 Platinum Benefit Services, Inc. is committed to helping families gain maximum government benefits for Long Term Care and providing both compassion and application expertise.
-Since 1996, we have helped nearly 10,000 families qualify for Medicaid while strategically protecting an estimated $1,000,000,000 in assets in conjunction with appropriate legal counsel.
+Since 1996, we have helped Over 14,000 families qualify for Medicaid while strategically protecting an estimated $1,000,000,000 in assets in conjunction with appropriate legal counsel.